CRISPR GENE EDITING

 Editas Medicine is a leading gene editing company dedicated to developing a robust pipeline of medicines to treat people living with serious diseases around the world.

 We have built a platform that utilizes CRISPR gene editing, a revolutionary approach to developing medicines.
 Advances in this technology have made it possible to modify almost any gene in human cells—meaning we may soon be able to treat a wider range of diseases.

 Gene editing is a complicated topic.
-To understand how CRISPR can fit into the larger picture of making medicines, we believe it helps to start with some basics of genetics.
-If you are already familiar and just want to know how Editas Medicine is specifically using CRISPR, jump to that section.
+To understand how gene editing can fit into the larger picture of making medicines, we believe it helps to start with some basics of genetics.
+If you are already familiar and just want to know how Editas Medicine is specifically using gene editing, jump to that section.
 Otherwise, let’s start with the basics.